theCanadianHat/OCA8/chapters/5/reviewQuestions/readme.md

 - [ ] B. 4
 - [ ] C. 6
 - [ ] D. The code will not compile because of line 5.
-- [ ] E. The code will not compile because of line 6.
+- [X] E. The code will not compile because of line 6.
 - [ ] F. The code will not compile because of line 8.

 ### A18.
+The doesn't compile because line 6 contains an incompatible override of the `getNumberOfGills(int input)` method defined in the `Aquatic` interface.
+In particular, `int` and `String` are not covariant return types, since `String` is not a subclass of `int`.
+Note that line 5 compiles without issue; `getNumberOfGills()` is an overloaded method that is not related to the parent interface method that takes an `int` value.

 ### Q19.
 Which of the following statements can be inserted in the blank so that the code will compile successfully?
 (Choose all that apply)
 ```java